 What Size Paddle Board Do You Need?

 SUPs in this target range will give you the best stability, maneuverability, and portability blend.
-If you are taller or a bigger person, a longer board will be the best option.
+A longer board will be the best option if you are taller or a bigger person.

 If you decide to take on other paddle boarding activities like surfing, or racing, you can reassess your needs at that time.